The best music production laptops you can buy in 2022

 Lightweight Mac: MacBook Air

 As we’ve already pointed out, MacBooks are some of the best laptops for music production thanks to the exclusive Logic Pro software.
 So while the latest MacBook Pro is an incredibly powerful machine that’s prime for content creation, we’d be remiss not to include a lighter option in the form of the MacBook Air.
-This is still a great MacBook, but it’s much easier to take with you anywhere.
+This is still a great MacBook, especially with the latest refresh featuring an Apple M2 chip and a whole new design.

-The latest MacBook Air is powered by the Apple M1, which isn’t quite as powerful as the M1 Pro or Max.
-It has an eight-core CPU, with four performance cores and four efficiency cores, but overall, it’s still a pretty fast laptop, and you can certainly use it for music production if you’re not planning to work on huge complex projects.
-You can also configure the MacBook Air with up to 16GB of RAM and 2TB of SSD storage, so while it’s not the beastly machine that the 16-inch MacBook Pro is, it’s far from lackluster in terms of performance.
+The latest MacBook Air is powered by the Apple M2, which isn’t quite as powerful as the M1 Pro or Max, but it’s still a fantastic processor.
+It has an eight-core CPU, with four performance cores and four efficiency cores, and Apple touts up to an 18% performance improvement over the M1 while being just as efficient.
+The GPU is also more powerful, up to 35% faster, or 25% faster at the same power level.
+You can also configure the new MacBook Air with up to 24GB of RAM and 2TB of SSD storage, so while it’s not the beastly machine that the 16-inch MacBook Pro is, it’s far from lackluster in terms of performance.
 And because it’s still based on Arm technology, battery life is fantastic and better than comparable laptops with Intel processors.

 Best for portability: Surface Pro 8